Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 What Is Distanced Self-Talk?

-Most of us naturally think in first person:
+Most of us naturally think like this:

 • “Why am I so anxious?”